JOThurgood/MAESTROeX/Exec/TEST_PROBLEMS/lgw/README.md

 Python scripts in `analysis/`

 * `quick_2d_movie.py` script which takes command line args to produce a movie for a time-series of plotfiles.
 Run  `python quick_2d_movie.py  -h` for help.

-There is also `prep_visit.sh` which encapsulates a useful command for processing a series of plotfiles into something visit can treat as a time-series (if you are into that sort of thing).